-GW&K has adopted a Code of Ethics (the "Code") that applies to all employees.
-The Code describes the standard of conduct GW&K requires of its employees and sets forth restrictions on certain activities, including personal trading in accounts owned, managed or beneficially owned by employees.
+GW&K has adopted a Code of Ethics (the "Code") that applies to all GW&K Access Persons.
+All GW&K employees are considered Access Persons for the purposes of the Code.
+Access Persons may include part-time employees, consultants and temporary personnel as designated by GW&K's Chief Compliance Officer.
+The Code describes the standard of conduct GW&K requires of its Access Persons and sets forth restrictions on certain activities, including personal trading in accounts owned, managed or beneficially owned by Access Persons and members of their households.
 The Code's provisions also include requirements relating to areas such as gifts, business entertainment, and insider trading.
-By setting forth the regulatory and ethical standards to which GW&K's employees must adhere, the Code supports GW&K's efforts to promote a high level of professional ethical conduct.
+By setting forth the regulatory and ethical standards to which GW&K's Access Persons must adhere, the Code supports GW&K's efforts to promote a high level of professional ethical conduct.